VNWabule/Phase-4-Project-Recipe-Share/Readme.md

 # 🍽️ Recipe Share

 A full-stack recipe sharing application built with a **Flask REST API backend** and a **React frontend**.
-Users can browse and try recipes, with support for authentication and user-submitted notes.
+Users can browse and try recipes, with support for authentication.

 ---